YunoHost/vinaigrette/README.md

 #### If you need to rebuild custom packages (for instance, metronome ?)

-- Go to a git clone of https://github.com/yunohost/metronome/
-- Inside the git clone, call `/path/to/build_deb -c jessie -d unstable .`
-- This will build the source and add a rebuildd job.
+- See scripts/ynh-custom-builds

 #### Chroot images

 - To build stuff, pbuilder needs to chroot in environnement.
-- These are contained in `images/$arch/$dist.tgz`
+- These are contained in `images/$dist-$arch.tgz`
-- You may be able to regerate them 'from scratch' with `rebuildd-init-build-system`.
-Not sure entirely how this works though.
-I guess it reads distributions and archs from conf file ?
+- You can rebuild them from `images/make-images`

 #### 'Packages' are generally 'source packages' for debian people